MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-request-payment.md

 4. Within Seller Center, navigate to the Dashboard and copy the value of **MerchantID**.

-5. Update your bot's **web.config** file to set `MerchantId` to the value that you copied from the Seller Center Dashboard.
+5. Update your bot's **Web.config** file to set `MerchantId` to the value that you copied from the Seller Center Dashboard.

 [!include[Payment process overview](~/includes/snippet-payment-process-overview.md)]